Alpha Phi Sigma: the National Criminal Justice Honor Society

 Alpha Sigma Alpha | Arizona State University

-We are currently accepting applications for the Spring 2023 semester.
+We are currently accepting applications.
 Check out our Become a Member page for info on how to apply!

 A big part of being an APS member is not only interacting with members of the ASU community but also the community around us, which we hope to impact as public servants and criminal justice professionals one day.